 These painful experiences can be processed and worked through.
 Spend a little time reflecting and perhaps noting down your thoughts and feelings to the following questions:

-1. What are the negative things that you believe about yourself, and where have you heard them before?
+1. What are the negative things you believe about yourself, and where have you heard them before?

 2. If it isn’t something that anyone has said to you, is it coming from social comparison?